SciKit-Surgery/scikit-surgeryvtk/README.rst

    :target: https://twitter.com/scikit_surgery?ref_src=twsrc%5Etfw
    :alt: Follow scikit_surgery on twitter

+Author(s): Stephen Thompson and Matt Clarkson;
-Author(s): Matt Clarkson and Stephen Thompson; Contributor(s): Thomas Dowrick, Mian Asbat Ahmad and Miguel Xochicale
+Contributor(s): Miguel Xochicale, Thomas Dowrick, and Mian Ahmad.

 scikit-surgeryvtk implements VTK for Image Guided Surgery applications.

 scikit-surgeryvtk is part of the `SciKit-Surgery`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

+scikit-surgeryvtk is tested on Python 3.8. and may support other Python versions.

 .. features-start